CASE STUDY - GEOTECHNICAL ENGINEER PI

 One specialist insurer could quote $5 million but indicated a premium of $40,000 to $50,000 - expensive for this stage of the practice.
 Another insurer declined entirely, as they could only accommodate geotechnical engineering representing up to 10% of a firm's activities.
 For a pure-play geotech firm, that's an automatic decline.

-The wind farm and transmission line exposure added a further complication.
-Providing soil parameters for renewable energy infrastructure projects introduces an exposure layer that some underwriters flag, even where the engineer is providing data inputs rather than doing the structural pile design itself.
+The renewable energy infrastructure exposure added a further complication.
+Providing soil parameters for these projects introduces an exposure layer that some underwriters flag, even where the engineer is providing data inputs rather than doing the structural pile design itself.

 The 10% rule on geotechnical classification is a recurring barrier across the market.
 Insurers will happily cover geotech as an incidental part of a broader engineering practice, but a firm doing geotechnical work as its core business faces a much narrower panel.